-Battleship Iowa to Honor Fallen Service Members on Memorial Day
+Battleship USS Iowa to Honor Fallen Service Members on Memorial Day

-The Battleship Iowa Museum in San Pedro plans to hold a special ceremony on Memorial Day to honor fallen service members.
+The Battleship USS Iowa Museum in San Pedro plans to hold a special ceremony on Memorial Day to honor fallen service members.

 The event is scheduled to run Monday from 10 a.m. to 3 p.m. at 250 S. Harbor Blvd. in San Pedro, according to the museum’s website.